jdluxun1/jdluxun1.github.io/content/papers/paper5/index.md

 date: 2025-09-08
 tags: ["Local estimator","Bandwidth selection","Optimal kernel","Bond return predictability","Yield curve forecasting"]
 author: ["Yu Bai","Bin Peng","Shuping Shi","Wenying Yao"]
-description: "This paper develops a local continuously updated GMM estimator for nonparametric time-varying coefficient moment condition models.
-Published in the Journal of Time Series Analysis, forthcoming."
+description: "This paper investigates practical issues associated with the use of the local estimator in forecasting models subject to parameter instability.
+Revise and Resubmit at the Journal of Financial Econometrics."
-summary: "This paper develops a local continuously updated GMM estimator for nonparametric time-varying coefficient moment condition models."
+summary: "This paper investigates practical issues associated with the use of the local estimator in forecasting models subject to parameter instability."
 cover:
     image: ""
     alt: "Vizualisation of an inner hedgehog"